Biochemistry and Molecular Biology (BMB)

 BMB 403.
 Advanced Biochemistry Laboratory.
 2 Credits.

 Students will demonstrate competency in understanding and performing physical and molecular techniques commonly used in biomedical research.
 Prerequisite: Permission of instructor.
+Prerequisites or Corequisite: BMB 401.
 F.

 BMB 494.
 Directed Studies.
 1-4 Credits.